awslabs/sagemaker-debugger/docs/hook-methods.rst

-Note that there are three types of Hooks in TensorFlow: SessionHook, EstimatorHook and KerasHook based on the TensorFlow interface being used for training. :doc:`TensorFlow <tensorflow>` shows examples of each of these.
+Note that there are three types of Hooks in TensorFlow: SessionHook, EstimatorHook and KerasHook based on the TensorFlow interface being used for training. :doc:`tensorflow` shows examples of each of these.

 +-----------------+-----------------+-----------------+-----------------+